Conditional existence of maximizers for the Tomas-Stein inequality for the sphere: Profile decomposition: the first decompostion

-This is the Euclidean coordinate representation of the function $f$ on the sphere $S^d$.
+This is the Euclidean coordinate representation of the function $f$ on the sphere $\mathbb{R}^d$.
+We remember that the last transform is through the cap $\mathcal{C}_\nu^j$.
 Now we show that it is bounded by $C_\delta1_{B(0,1)}(y). $ If then up to a subsequence, we may assume that

 for some $0<c_1<\infty$.
 The same applies to $\frac {|z_\nu^1-z_\nu^j|}{r_\nu^j}$, that is to say, up to a subsequence,

 for some $c_2\ge 0$.
 Then

 If $z\in \mathcal{C}(z_\nu^1, r_\nu^1)$, then